Louis I of Hungary: Wars in the Balkans (1358–1370)

-Vladislav Vlaicu of Wallachia made an alliance with Ivan Shishman, a half-brother of the former ruler of Vidin, Ivan Sratsimir.
+Vladislav I of Wallachia made an alliance with Ivan Shishman, a half-brother of the former ruler of Vidin, Ivan Sratsimir.
 Their united armies imposed a blockade on Vidin.
 Louis marched to the Lower Danube and ordered Nicholas Lackfi, Voivode of Transylvania, to invade Wallachia in the autumn of 1368.
 The voivode's army marched through the valley of the Ialomița River, but the Wallachians ambushed it and killed many Hungarian soldiers, including the voivode.
-However, Louis's campaign against Wallachia from the west was successful and Vladislav Vlaicu yield to him in next summer.
+Vladislav I of Wallachia occupied Vidin in early 1369.
+However, Louis's campaign against Wallachia from the west was successful and the Wallachian voivode yielded to him the next summer.
 Upon his initiative, Louis restored Ivan Stratsimir in Vidin.
 Ivan Stratsimir swore loyalty to Louis and sent his two daughters as hostages to Hungary.

 From the late 1360s, Louis suffered from a skin disease with symptoms similar to leprosy.
-Thereafter he became even more zealous and dedicated more time to praying and religious contemplation.
+Thereafter, he became even more zealous and dedicated more time to praying and religious contemplation.
 After his meeting with Louis in 1372, the papal legate, John de Cardailhac, stated: "I call God as my witness that I have never seen a monarch more majestic and more powerful ... or one who desires peace and calm as much as he."
 He also changed the priorities of his foreign policy and began neglecting the Balkan states.
 Casimir III of Poland and Louis signed a treaty against Emperor Charles IV in Buda in February 1369.
 At their next meeting in Pressburg (now Bratislava in Slovakia) in September, Albert I of Bavaria, and Rupert I of the Palatinate joined their coalition against the emperor and the Habsburgs.
 However, Emperor Charles IV persuaded the two Wittelsbachs (Albert I and Rupert I) to break off the coalition in September 1370.